SilkRose/Pony/stories/scrap-story/scrap-story.md

 Oxide blushed a touch.
 "Thanks, I get it from my dad."

 "Thanks for taking it.
-I don't know if Big Mac could have made it much farther with an intact back."
+I don't know if Big Mac could have moved it much farther and still crawl back in one piece."

 Oxide nodded with a smile.
 "Thanks for giving it to me."